Employment and unemployment

 As the LFS questionnaire has changed since the first quarter of 2021, as have the ILO definitions on employment and unemployment, the charts presented here start from the first quarter of 2021 (and not earlier because there is a break between the fourth quarter of 2020 and the first quarter of 2021).

-As with all results based on a sample, one has to take into account () a certain degree of uncertainty around the estimated figures.
-In order to increase readability, reference is not systematically made to whether or not certain evolutions are significant but we integrate the confidence intervals into the graphs.
+In spite of the large sample on which the figures are based, one has to take into account (as with all results based on a sample) a certain degree of uncertainty regarding the estimated figures.
+In order to increase readability, reference is not always made to whether or not certain evolutions are significant.
 However, it should be borne in mind that small evolutions from one quarter to another are usually not significant.
-Therefore, we recommend to assess the trends over several quarters rather than from one quarter to the next, based on the reasoning that certain random sampling fluctuations are less visible in this way.
+Therefore, we recommend to assess the trends over several quarters, based on the reasoning that certain random sampling fluctuations are less visible in this way.

 The confidence intervals for the employment and unemployment rates are available in annexes 1 and 2.